 7) Clear plastic bags: Ziplocs for small items (batteries, liquids); small garbage bag(s) can line daypacks

-For our USA travelers, here are some of the cleaning practices that we have adopted to date.
-There will be unlimited hand sanitizer provided throughout our tours in our vehicles, camps, flights, etc. We choose vendors, flight operations and lodges that we have trusted for years to provide clean, disinfected rooms, aircraft and operations.
+APA provides unlimited hand sanitizer throughout our tours in our vehicles, camps, flights, etc. We choose vendors, flight operations and lodges that we have trusted for years to provide clean, disinfected rooms, aircraft and operations.
 We wipe down our vehicles inside and out at least twice daily, and always have masks available.
 Mask mandates have recently relaxed in Alaska, both in larger cities and smaller areas.
 For those who prefer to wear them throughout their trip or only when we are in areas with more people (enclosed or outdoors), they are constantly available.

 If you are returning home to a state or country that has testing requirements, there are numerous testing facilities in our area, including Walgreens and other private and public health facilities.
 Immediate and 3-day test results can be taken with much less hassle and wait time in most of the facilities in our area, due to our low population size compared to Anchorage and other cities.

 Disclaimer: Alaska Photo Adventures and the Alaska Bear Facts Bulletin staff take great care to make sure that all information presented in our newsletters is accurate and truthful at the time of writing and posting.
 However, we are responsible or liable in any way for any costs, incidental or otherwise, related in any way to changes that may occur in laws, travel restrictions, codes of conduct at private lodges, accommodations, parks, wilderness areas and other locations and activities mentioned in these newsletters.
 We will make every reasonable attempt to publish any relevant changes in future newsletters in a timely manner.